The DiskStation DS225+, first available in the US market on July 23, 2025, is Synology’s 2025 continuation of its 2-bay series in the Plus family.

 Warranty | 3-year | 2-year |

-As a dual-bay server, the DS225+ can host up to 40TB of raw storage—currently, Synology-branded hard drives are limited to 20TB each.
+As a dual-bay server, the DS225+ can host up to 40TB of raw storage, but that’s only because currently, Synology-branded hard drives are limited to 20TB each.
+The server could hold more space if or when third-party drives are supported.

-However, for data protection via RAID 1 or SHR, you’ll get only half of that for usage.
-It’s worth noting that this dual-bay Plus lineup doesn’t support storage expansion.
-As a result, from a storage capacity perspective, this server, along with the rest of the lineup, is suitable only for those with modest storage needs.
+It’s worth noting that, unlike most Synology Plus servers, this dual-bay lineup doesn’t support storage expansion.
+As a result, from a storage capacity perspective, the DS225+ is suitable only for those with modest storage needs, which is limited by its two native drive bays.

-Other than that, thanks to DSM 7, you can expect a similar experience from it compared to other Synology NAS servers.
+Other than that, thanks to DSM 7, you can expect the DS225+ to offer a similar experience to other Synology NAS servers.

 Among other things, you can expect the following: